the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > Regarding Chaper 2.6
 > "thinking on the time scale of generations".
 This seems crucial, especially when looking at academia in Germany.
 Many renowened professors will retire in the next 5-10 years, making way for a younger generation that even may have coded during their career.
 The authors do not discuss this obvious transformation.
 Do they no expect at least some RSE professors?

+> Chaper 2.7
+> "in lower tiers of an of a research organisation", sentence needs attention

+Fixed.

 > Minor remarks:
 > Author 12 lacks affiliation information